marijnh/Eloquent-JavaScript/10_modules.md

 {{index dependency}}

 _Modules_ are an attempt to avoid these problems.
-A ((module)) is a piece of program that specifies which other pieces it relies on (its _dependencies_) and which functionality it provides for other modules to use (its _((interface))_).
+A ((module)) is a piece of program that specifies which other pieces it relies on and which functionality it provides for other modules to use (its _((interface))_).

 {{index "big ball of mud"}}